About Jen

 About EMDR

 Most of the time our brains can process upsetting events or traumatic experiences on our own, even if it takes weeks or months.
-But approximately 30% of the time, our brains have trouble fully integrate what happened, which effects the way we experience the world.
-PTSD can occur after a traumatic event, but sometimes it can occur years later from the cumulative effect of repeated disturbing experiences or dysfunction.
+But approximately 30% of the time, our brains have trouble fully integrating what happened, which effects the way we experience the world.
+PTSD may occur after a traumatic event, though sometimes it occurs years later from the cumulative effect of repeated disturbing experiences or dysfunction.
 Big T and little t trauma can effect our brains in similar ways.
-EMDR uses bilateral stimulation (through eye movement, tapping, or audio stimulation) to help clients fully process stuck or “frozen” memories that trigger us because they were “misfiled.”
-EMDR alleviates the symptoms of trauma and lowers our activation from old wounds.
-EMDR helps the brain to “refile” disturbing memories and events to the part of the brain where it should’ve been process and helps the brain reframe the incident with adaptive thoughts.
+EMDR uses bilateral stimulation (through eye movement, tapping, or audio stimulation) to help us fully process “frozen” or “misfiled” memories that trigger us— whether or not we recognize the link between past events and current patterns.
+EMDR alleviates the symptoms of trauma and lowers our activation from old wounds; it helps us “refile” disturbing memories so we can reframe events with more adaptive thoughts.
 Originally developed to help soldiers with PTSD, EMDR has been found to be effective in treating anxiety, depression, phobias, addictions, compulsive behaviors, depression, eating disorders, and chronic pain.
-EMDR has been researched extensively and recognized by the American Psychiatric Association, the Department of Defense and Veteranst Affairs, and the International Society for Traumatic Stress as an effective treatment for trauma.
-We can talk about For more information about EMDR, visit www.emdria.org .
+EMDR has been researched extensively and recognized as an effective treatment for trauma by the American Psychiatric Association, the Department of Defense and Veterans Affairs, and the International Society for Traumatic Stress.
+For more information about EMDR, visit www.emdria.org .